u1i/bambleweeny/GettingStarted.md

 > {"info": "created", "id": 1}

-## Create Keys and Resources as a User
+## Create and Access Keys

-Now we have a user account and can create keys and resources (admin can have resources as well, but why would you do such a thing?)
+Now we have a user account and can create and access keys and resources.

-Keys are like system wide variables, every authenticated user can read and write them.
-Resources are like files, and at the moment, they are private to the individual user only.
-When to use which?
-Well - that's up to you!

-### Keys
+### Write a key
 Let's create a key!
 First, we need to login with that new user:

 `curl -X POST "http://localhost:8080/auth/token?raw" -H 'Content-Type: application/json' -d '{ "username": "me@privacy.net", "password": "changeme"}'`